Links on Android Authority may earn us a commission. Learn more.

-In the last few years, Netflix’s offering has gone from featuring a handful of decent standup options to becoming a full-on comedy hub.
-If you were looking for a decent standup special, you were limited to older specials, most of which had already been thoroughly mined for youtube clips already.
+The Netflix comedy special offerings have gone from featuring a handful of decent stand-up events to becoming a full-on comedy hub.
+If you were looking for a decent stand-up special, you were limited to older specials, most of which had already been thoroughly mined for YouTube clips already.
 Now there are so many new and great original options it’s hard to pick.
 That’s why we have curated a list of the best comedians on Netflix.

 Burnham’s got two specials on Netflix, what. and Make Happy.
 They’re crass, frenetic, and riddled with Burnham’s particularly cutting observational style.
 Check them out if you’re in the market for musical comedy and don’t mind laughing at yourself a little.